Ferntree Gully: Kent Park

-In the early 1900s, the 180 acre of Kent Park were used for general grazing, farming, growing oats and keeping a variety of livestock.

-A John Aitken bought Kent Park in 1913, selling most of the original purchase to a Mr Powell in 1921.
-The latter then sold to a Brigadier Knox, who in turn sold all except 10 acre to Alex Creswick.
-In 1968/69, Hooker-Rex Estates purchased from the Creswick family, some 110 acre for the current housing estate.
-The Education Department bought the land on which Kent Park primary school now stands; the school opened in February 1975.
+In 1872, Scottish settler William Kennedy Ross secured the title to a triangular portion of land bounded by Ferntree Gully Road, Scoresby Road and Burwood Highway.
+The subsequent owner named the area west of Dobson Street "Kent Park".
+In the early 1900s, the 70-hectare estate were used for general grazing, farming, growing oats and keeping a variety of livestock.
+John Aitken bought Kent Park in 1913, selling most of the original purchase to a Mr Powell in 1921.
+The latter then sold to a Brigadier Knox, who in turn sold all except 4 hectares to Alex Creswick.
+During the late 1960s, Hooker-Rex Estates purchased 44 hectares from the Creswick family for the current housing estate.
+The Education Department bought the land on which Kent Park primary school now stands.